saleese/navclus/README.md

 This research was supported by Software Research and Development Program through the National IT Promotion Agency (NIPA) funded by the Ministry of Knowledge Economy (I2001-12-1095).
+The version here is not the latest one.
+This is synchronized with the one used in the following publicaiton:

+Seonah Lee, Sungwon Kang, and Matt Staats.
+2013.
+NavClus: a graphical recommender for assisting code exploration.
+In Proceedings of the 2013 International Conference on Software Engineering (ICSE '13).
+IEEE Press, Piscataway, NJ, USA, 1315-1318.

 # Contact us: